All Episodes

 We need this.

-You know, one of the things that disturbed me during this cycle was these massive throngs of people and the idolatry, the fawning, the obsequious nature of these of these throngs, these crowds going to Barack Obama.
+You know, one of the things that disturbed me during this cycle was these massive throngs of people and the idolatry, the fawning, the obsequious nature of these throngs, these crowds going to Barack Obama.

 I just found that very odd.